Charlotte's Favorite Apps of 2021

 Tabs

 My neighbors may not appreciate this app as much as I do, but Tabs is a great way to improve your guitar playing.
 There are official and unofficial chord tabs on there, as well as Pro notation options.
 Users can also share Shots – videos of them playing.
 The tuning tools are pretty good too.
-A pro subscription costs US$39.99, with monthly options starting at US$4.99 a month.
+An annual pro subscription costs US$39.99, with monthly options starting at US$4.99 a month.

 TikTok